The different type of IFR approaches and related information to flying them.

 - The flight visibility is not less than the visibility prescribed in the standard instrument approach being used.

-- At least one of the following visual references for the intended runway is distinctly visible and identifiable to the pilot:
+- At least one of the following visual references for the intended runway (the runway environment) is distinctly visible and identifiable to the pilot:

 - The approach light system, except that the pilot may not descend below 100 feet above the touchdown zone elevation using the approach lights as a reference unless the red terminating bars or the red side row bars are also distinctly visible and identifiable.